The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Introduction

-This work extends the Hermite-Taylor correction function method to embedded boundary and interface problems.
+From a CFM point of view, the Hermite-Taylor setting provides several advantages compared to finite-difference methods.
+Indeed, the Hermite method uses a stencil that remains the same regardless of its order and naturally provides space-time polynomials approximating the solution that are required in the CFM functional.
+The Hermite-Taylor correction function method presented in \cite{LawAppelo2023} achieved up to a seventh-order rate of convergence with a loose CFL constant but was limited to boundaries aligned with the nodes.
+In this paper, we extend the Hermite-Taylor correction function method to embedded boundary and interface problems.
+We consider the situation where the mesh resolution allows the numerical solution from the original method to be available around the interface and boundary.
+In other words, interfaces and boundaries are sufficiently far away from each other to construct CFM local patches, leaving close contact interface problems for future work.

 The paper is organized as follows.
 We introduce Maxwell's equations with boundary and interface conditions in Section~\ref{sec:problem_definition}.
-The Hermite-Taylor method in two dimensions is presented in detail in Section~\ref{sec:HermiteTaylor}.
+The Hermite-Taylor method in two space dimensions is presented in detail in Section~\ref{sec:HermiteTaylor}.
 The correction function method in the Hermite-Taylor setting for embedded boundary and interface problems is described in Section~\ref{sec:correction_function_method}.
-Finally, in Section~\ref{sec:numerical_examples}, numerical examples in one and two dimensions, including problems with discontinuous electromagnetic fields, are performed to verify the properties of the Hermite-Taylor correction function method.
+Finally, in Section~\ref{sec:numerical_examples}, numerical examples in one and two space dimensions, including problems with discontinuous electromagnetic fields, are performed to verify the properties of the Hermite-Taylor correction function method.